About

 The Annual Tampa Bay Transgender Film Festival began in 2020 in Partnership with St Pete Pride as a fully virtual event hosted by TIGLFF around Transgender Day of Remembrance.
 This festival emerged as a space for visibility, reflection, and connection during an especially isolating time.

-From its start, the festival has been curated each year by a rotating committee made up entirely of transgender, nonbinary, and gender nonconforming community members, ensuring that every event and program remains grounded in authentic trans voices and experiences.
+From its start, films and events have been curated each year by a rotating committee made up entirely of transgender, nonbinary, and gender nonconforming community members, ensuring that every event and program remains grounded in authentic trans voices and experiences.
 The early years of the festival featured national film screenings, online social and support events, and a digital resource hub highlighting local organizations serving the trans and gender diverse community.

 The 2024 and 2025 festivals continued to grow this model, combining film screenings, community events, and social gatherings such as the annual picnic and closing party.
 Together, these moments celebrate not only transgender storytelling but also the resilience, creativity, and joy of our community across Tampa Bay and beyond.

-• Kayden Rodriguez (he/they), TIGLFF Board President & Trans Film Fest Co-Founder
+- Unity Jalal (she/her), TIGLFF Board President & Trans Film Fest Co-Chair